 Following an extensive review and consultation process, the OGP Steering Committee approved the Memorandum on Parliamentary Engagement in November 2021.
-It recognizes the following parliaments legislat ive open on: Parlia ments can champion context: open government values by
+It recognizes the following roles for parliaments in the open government context:

-- introducing, reviewing, and ratifying legislation relevant for open government, or approving budgets for open government reform.
+- Taking legislative action: Parliaments can champion open government values by introducing, reviewing, and ratifying legislation relevant for open government, or approving budgets for open government reform.
 As of 2020, approximately 10-15 percent of all OGP commitments made require legislative action. - Ensuring parliamentary oversight: Parliaments can hold the executive accountable for open government reforms and opening up its own oversight processes to public scrutiny.